-5.7 Please note, as part of the emerging Local Plan, the boundaries for the Bradford City Centre and Shipley and Canal Road Corridor will be amended.
-The two AAP's will be superseded when the emerging Local Plan is adopted.
-Therefore, the monitoring will be amended and figures will be significantly different.
+5.7 Please note, as part of the emerging Local Plan, the two AAP's will be superseded when the emerging Local Plan is adopted.

 IND5(H) AND IND7(H): Monitoring delivery against the Local Plan housing trajectory.

 - 5.8 Bradford's current housing supply and delivery targets against the Adopted Core Strategy are currently being reviewed as part of the emerging Local Plan. - 5.9 The latest (at 31st March 2020) housing trajectory is available in the Council's Strategic Land Assessment (January 2021).